todogroup/ospology/ospo-book/content/en/_index.md

 # Welcome to the <br/>OSPO Book

-This book serves as a guide for Open Source Program Office (OSPOs) teams, aiding them in gaining a better understanding of their role within organizations and providing valuable insights into the optimal practices for establishing and effectively managing an OSPO.
+This book serves as a wiki of knowledge for Open Source Program Office (OSPOs) teams, aiding them in gaining a better understanding of their role within organizations and providing resources built in the open across different organizations for effectively managing an OSPO.
-The book covers a wide range of topics, including why organizations may or may not need an OSPO, the role of OSPOs in different types of organizations (public, private, small, medium, large), the challenges, antipatterns associated with OSPOs, practical recommendations and step-by-step guidance on various aspects, ranging from formulating open source policies to effectively engaging with external open source communities.
-Additionally, the book includes an introduction to assessing an organization's readiness for implementing an OSPO.
-It offers practical recommendations and step-by-step guidance on various aspects, ranging from formulating open source policies to effectively engaging with external open source communities.
+The book covers a wide range of topics, including:

+* Why organizations may or may not need an OSPO
+* Assessing an organization's readiness for implementing an OSPO
+* The role of OSPOs in different types of organizations
+* Challenges and common antipatterns associated with OSPOs
+* Practical recommendations in day-to-day-tasks, ranging from formulating open source policies to effectively engaging with external open source communities

 <p><img class="mt-3 mb-3" src="/images/homepage/colorful-houses.jpg" alt="Colorful houses with people"></p>